Would You Have Been A Good Wife 100 Years Ago?

 Armitage says that when a couple is having trouble conceiving, the man should be examined first because "Venereal diseases frequently produce sterility in the man, although he is loath to admit this and is apt to place the blame entirely upon the woman."
 WELL WELL WELL.

-Would You Have Been A Good Wife 100 Years Ago?
+Would You Have Been A Good Wife Back In 1917?

 But maybe you learned a few things from the quiz.
 Like that they had some stuff super backwards.